Mickyreegs/CPS/README.md

     This was evident on the background images of all 3 pages.
 It was fixed by adding a heading to each page's section and using the invisibility styling in CSS to hide it.
     <li>No P Element In Scope (HTML)</li>
     The /P tag was incorrectly placed in the section and repositioned to it's correct location.
+    <li>Element without attribute must not be empty (HTML)</li>
+    Label was added to the form and option with value "" had text of Choose From The Following: added to it.
     <li>Value Error: min-height (CSS)</li>
     The min-height element of the text boxes was not initially set and left blank in error.
 This was fixed by giving them all a value of 150px.
     <li>.text-input Styling (CSS)</li>